Allen's Competitors

 - The Bar Hammer Double-Action Single-Shot Pistol, standard size and Muff

-Besides the internal mechanism, in all aspects identical in design to Allen’s bar hammer line of pistols.
+Apart from differences in the internal mechanism, Manhattan’s standard-size and muff bar-hammer pistols closely replicate Allen’s bar-hammer line.
+Externally, the two designs are nearly indistinguishable.
 Note that the marking die was too big to fit on the hammer of the small muff pistols

 - The 6-shot pepperbox